LogicPy/Python/Frameworks/Aqua/ReadME.txt

 Next you want to take a look at the dictionaries in 'processReq' function/method.
 Notice there's two dictionary type objects declared.
 One is named 'login_data' and the other is 'header_data'; quite self explainatory.

-First open up Google Chrome and use the 'Inspect Element' feataure, navigate to the network tab and gather the necessary information by attempting a login.
+First open up Google Chrome and use the 'Inspect Element' feature, navigate to the network tab and gather the necessary information by attempting a login.

 Conversion tool: